junsuzu/graalvm-en-handson-spring-petclinic/README.md

 </build>
 ```
 # 2.3 Configuration of native build tools plugin
-In order to use native build tools plugin provided by GraalVM to invoke native image comiler, specify native-maven-plugin(0.9.4) within a native profile as below.
+Specify native-maven-plugin(0.9.4) within a native profile as below, which is required to use native build tools plugin provided by GraalVM to invoke native image comiler.
-Be sure to pass native-image build options by using <buildArgs> configuration parameter, to make the native image being built with DynamicLink.
+Be sure to pass native-image build options by using <buildArgs> configuration parameter, to make the native image linked all necessary libraries statically, except libc(This will decrease overhead on runtime).
-In later step we will use simple base image to build Docker.

 ```
 <profile>
   <id>native</id>